 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-We’re excited to review the new AssaultRunner Elite by Assault Fitness.
+We’re excited to review the AssaultRunner Elite by Assault Fitness.
 This high-end manual treadmill is great for serious athletes, coaches, and competitors looking to take their workouts to the next level.
-New for 2021, Assault Fitness has designed this treadmill to promote excellent running form to help you hit your goals and crush your workouts.
+Released in 2021, Assault Fitness has designed this treadmill to promote excellent running form to help you hit your goals and crush your workouts.
 The mechanics of the slat belt combined with the curved deck design make for a smooth and comfortable feel while you’re running on this treadmill.
 The Runner Elite is an exciting and powerful treadmill but there’s a learning curve if you haven’t been on one before.
-Stick around as we take you through all the details of the AssaultRunner Elite curved treadmill.
+Stick around as we take you through all the details of the AssaultRunner Elite curved treadmill in this review.

-We’ve given the AssaultRunner Elite the award of the best manual treadmill for 2021.
-The features and build quality of this slat belt treadmill make it an easy pick for us at #1 on our list.
+We’ve given the AssaultRunner Elite the award of the best high-end manual treadmill for 2023.
+The features and build quality of this slat belt treadmill make it durable and of high quality.
 We love the smooth feel underfoot and the ease of use.
 Once this machine arrives, it’s easy to assemble and start using to keep your workouts going strong.

 - Solid Steel Frame and Uprights